 What does “control the controllables” mean?

-Control the controllables is something I picked up from Garret Fisher (shout-out to him and his hair in 2013—YouTube it).
+Control the controllables is something I picked up from Garret Fisher.
 Garret says you’ll face situations in life that are just out of your hands.
 Spoiler: he’s right.
-Over time, I’ve come to realize that “control the controllables” is less of a motto and more of a mindset that requires a three-step approach:
+Over time, I’ve come to realize that “control the controllable” is less of a motto and more of a mindset that requires a three-step approach:

 - Identify what in your life is truly not up to you.
 For example, your graduate advisor jumps ship mid-semester, the demands of your job increase, or tragedy strikes you or a person you love.

 - Aim to simplify your issues.
-As they arise, determine how you can take charge of situations that are controllable.
+As they arise, determine how you can take charge of controllable situations.
 Make a decision, set yourself up to win, and strengthen your commitment to others.

 - Understand the difference between a reaction and a response.
 Reactions are emotional, in the moment, and often regrettable.
 Responses are thoughtful, planned out, and executed deliberately and with purpose.